- 11.2.1 Date and Time Data Type Syntax

 DATETIMEcolumn.
 This is useful for applications that need to store birthdates for which you may not know the exact date.
 In this case, you simply store the date as

 '2009-01-00'.
-If you store dates such as these, you should not expect to get correct results for functions such as
+However, with dates such as these, you should not expect to get correct results for functions such as

 DATE_ADD()that require complete dates.
 To disallow zero month or day parts in dates, enable the